spineo/RGButterflyDocs/About.md

    _d = sqrt((h2-h1)^2)_

-I found that though some of these algorithms (in particular the RGB method) consistently produce the best results others might perform better at different RGB/HSB ranges.
-The algorithms consistently produce better results matching darker colors than lighter ones so still working on improvements to these ranges.
+I found that though some of these algorithms (in particular the RGB method) consistently produce the best results others might perform slightly better at different RGB/HSB ranges.
+All algorithms do consistently produce better results matching darker colors than lighter ones so I am still working on improvements to the accuracy, in particular, relating to lighter values.